itsToggle/trakt-scraper/README.md

 Future To-Do's

-        - Search Queries are currently only one string per item.
-            - Walking Dead Season 1 Episode 5 is turned into: Walking.Dead.S01.E05
-            - This creates an issue with releases that are formatted with the shows year (Walking.Dead.2007.S01.E05)
         - I cant get the Console to update indepently from the WebUI.
-        - Season Packs that are formatted "Walking.Dead.S01.Part1" are ignored.
         - Only Rarbg is currently scraped
         - Premiumize *is* currently searched for chached torrents, but torrents that arent cached are only added to RealDebrid and *not* Premiumize.